Nikhil7353/Spice_Classification/README.md

  - Develop mobile application for on-the-go detection.
  - Implement real-time camera-based detection.
  - Add global spice varieties beyond Indian spices.

+## 📄 License

+** This project is open source under the MIT License.
+You are free to use, modify, and distribute it.